hooroo/http_api_tools/README.md

 #### Deserializer Mappings

-At times, the name an object's key may deviate from it's type and can't be deserialized by convention alone.
+At times, the name of an object's key may deviate from it's type and can't be deserialized by convention alone.

 ```javascript
 {